 $1 million donation to benefit the three known, living survivors of the massacre

-On Wednesday, May 18, Business for Good’s Ed Mitzen and the team traveled to Tulsa Oklahoma to present the three known, remaining survivors with a $1 million check: 101-year-old Hughes Van Ellis (101 years old), Viola Fletcher (107 years old) and Lessie Benningfield Randle (107 years old.)
-Oklahoma State Legislator Regina Goodwin has been assisting BFG in coordinating the visit.
-Mitzen says the donation from BFG acknowledges the Tulsa Race Massacre survivors’ plight and hopefully encourages others to acknowledge the racial injustice that occurred in 1921.
+On Wednesday, May 18, Business for Good’s Ed and Lisa Mitzen and the team will travel to Tulsa Oklahoma for a private meet and greet with the three known, remaining survivors: 101-year-old Hughes Van Ellis (101 years old), Viola Fletcher (107 years old) and Lessie Benningfield Randle (107 years old.)
+At 1:00 p.m.
+BFG will present a $1 million check to the survivors; Oklahoma State Legislator Regina Goodwin has been assisting BFG in coordinating the visit.

 “One of Business for Good’s philanthropic principles is to combat social injustice,” said BFG co-founder Ed Mitzen.
 “This donation from BFG acknowledges the Tulsa Race Massacre survivors’ plight and will assist with the financial burdens of the survivors’ relatives.
 I am very proud to be traveling to Tulsa to deliver this donation in-person.”

 “This is a moment that means a lot to BFG,” added co-founder Lisa Mitzen.
 “Impact giving is part of our mission.
 This donation has the means to be largely impactful for the survivors and their families for a long time to come.
 We are grateful to have this opportunity.”

 • CNN will be in Tulsa for the check presentation this Wednesday.

 • Albany media is welcome to contact affiliates in Tulsa if any plan to cover the event.

 • A press release from BFG will be sent out following the check presentation accompanied by photos.

 Wednesday, May 18: